LiaScript/docs/README.md

    for the live-server and editors.
 If you are a developer and want to extend the LiaScript support to store state within your backend, then this is the right place to look at.
-This module provides an abstract class, to which all statefull data is sent.
+This module provides an abstract class, to which all stateful data is sent.
 You can simply inherit from this class and implement the access to your system.

    - Where: https://github.com/LiaScript/LiaScript-Exporter#web